-We develop and apply theory and computational methods to understand, design and discover materials for electronics, optoelectronics, energy conversion, and energy storage.
-Example applications include transistors, solar cells, catalysts, batteries, and supercapacitors.
+We develop and apply computational methods based on quantum mechanics to understand, design and discover materials for electronics and energy applications.

-Currently, we focus on the electrons in materials.
+Currently, we focus on the electrons in/on materials.

-On the physics side, we study the electron transport, such as mobility, saturation velocity, and transport across metal-semiconductor junction.
+On the physics side, we study the electron transport.
+By investigating the electron-phonon, electron-electron, and electron-defect interactions, we can compute the transport properties such as mobility and saturation velocity.
 These studies can help improve electronic and optoelectronic devices.

-On the chemistry side, we study the electrochemical reactions for energy conversion and storage, such as those in water splitting, CO2/N2 reduction, batteries and supercapacitors.
+On the chemistry side, we study the electrochemical reactions for energy conversion and storage, such as water splitting, O2/CO2/N2 reduction, batteries and supercapacitors.

-We also have experience and interest in other topics, such as growth, defect structures and thermo-catalysis, and are open to collaborations and new opportunities.
+We also have experience and interest in other topics, such as crystal growth, defects and thermo-catalysis, and are open to collaborations and new opportunities.